 - If you work for a living, the time needed away from work is prohibitive.

-- To be competitive, you need a full-time team—i.e., employees.
+- To be competitive, you need a full-time team - i.e., employees.

 Formula RPD makes racing affordable:

-- Being able to run on all the available tracks in any given area can drastically reduce travel costs (fuel, lodging, meals, etc.).Reducing travel makes it possible to hold down a job, and still race almost every week during the racing season.
+- Being able to run on all the available tracks in any given predetermined area can drastically reduce travel costs (fuel, lodging, meals, etc.).
+Reducing travel costs makes it possible to hold down a full-time job and still race almost every week, eight months of the year.

 - The rugged tube frame construction of this car—needed for the rough-and-tumble short-track world—compared to the monocoque construction of most rear-engine cars, makes repairs much less expensive.

-- The ability to run the short-tracks is key to being able to make money—or at least offset costs—because “Saturday night racing” on the short-tracks brings paying spectators, which is why the short-tracks always have a purse.
-(Road racing attracts fans too, but only at major events.)
+- The ability to run the short-tracks is key to being able to make money - or at least offset costs because “Saturday night racing” on the short-tracks brings paying spectators, which is why the short-tracks always have a purse.
+Road racing attracts fans too, but only at major events.

 If Indy car racing is where you want to go, Formula RPD is where to start.